What does an Instructional Designer do?

 “level employees do most of the work and receive none of the recognition or rewards.”

 “With UCB I get the chance to work with many great individuals with similar career goals.”

-“Great and respectable people to work with.”
+“Fantastic and talented people to work with.”

 “Good people and fun to work with.”